ShubhiJain67/LeetCode/README.md

 LeetCode 121 : Best Time to Buy and Sell Stock (28_Easy)

+LeetCode 201 : Bitwise AND of Numbers Range (40_Medium)

 LeetCode 202 : Happy Number (30_Easy)

 LeetCode 230 : Kth Smallest Element in a BST (29_Medium)